Treats vaginal yeast infections. This medicine is an antifungal.

 - Unscrew the applicator from the tube and replace the cap on the tube.

-- After using, pull the plunger completely out of the applicator and wash both pieces with warm, soapy water.
-Never use hot or boiling water.
+- After using, pull the plunger completely out of the applicator.
+Wash both pieces with lukewarm, soapy water.
+Dry completely.

 Drugs and Foods to Avoid